-If you own a commercial van to transport cleaning supplies or equipment, it needs to be covered with commercial auto insurance.
-In case of an accident it covers bodily injury, damage to the tools and equipment inside, damage to someone else’s property, and liability for injury to other vehicles and/or people injured.
+Commercial Auto Insurance: If you own a commercial van or truck to transport cleaning supplies or equipment, it needs to be covered with commercial auto.
+This insurance can help protect your business if an accident occurs.
+It covers bodily injury, damage to someone else’s property, and liability for injury to other vehicles and/or people injured.

 A Janitorial bond is a type of surety bond.
 It covers damages if one of your employees is accused of theft of personal property or money.
 It also covers you against unsatisfactory work.
 Some homeowners require you to hold this surety bond to give them peace of mind when they allow your service in their home.